Tips for Visiting Disney with A Child with Autism Preparations Before The Trip

 Obviously, our advanced preparation includes where we are staying.
 We have stayed both on-site and off-site, but knowing the theme of the resort is key.
 The Disney’s Beach Club Resort is a wonderful resort, however, I was totally unprepared for the depth of the pool.
 They have a lazy river that is 8 feet deep in some areas, and the entire area is open without fencing between the child’s area, the adult pool, and the lazy river.
 You can see overviews of the resorts on the WDW website.

 In addition, the theme of the resorts is important.
 If your child hates Tiki men, do not stay in Disney’s Polynesian Village Resort.
-Many autism parents have good reports staying in Art of Animation.
+Many parents have good reports of staying in Art of Animation.
 This resort has Pixar theming rooms including The Little Mermaid, Cars, Finding Nemo and Lion King.
 The pool areas are a hit for many children.
 Additionally, the Cars area has most of the character cars in life-sized reproductions.

 Make a Calendar to Help Countdown Your Visit

-We generally make a calendar of the year for Jack-Jack.
+We generally make a calendar of the year for JJ.
 He had a horrible sense of time, and the calendar helped him keep track.
 However, the longer we used a calendar, the more he began to understand the concept of time.
 He now knows the important Disney dates such as the release dates of all the upcoming Disney movies, and when our next trip is.
 He also knows the number of days until the next birthday in the family.

-We mark other events too.
+We mark other events, too.
 If we do not have our next trip on the calendar, he begins to ask when we can go to Disney next.
 He likes knowing what is coming up as far as holidays, travel plans and birthdays.
-Most days, Jack-Jack marks off his calendar and will say something like, “David’s birthday is next,” even though David’s birthday is still a month away, it is indeed the next big landmark in his life.
+Most days, JJ marks off his calendar and will say something like, “David’s birthday is next,” even though David’s birthday is still a month away, it is indeed the next big landmark in his life.

 I do buy stickers for his calendar.
 If anyone knows where I can get cute Epcot, Magic Kingdom, Animal Kingdom, and Hollywood Studios stickers, please drop me a line.